CHH/sirel/README.md

 The core of Sirel's Query Building API is the __Table__.
 The Table Object provides convenient access to attributes and Factory Methods for Queries.

-You may call this methods on the Table Instance to start building a new query:
+You may call these methods on the Table Instance to start building a new query:

  * `from`, `project`, `join`, `where`, `order`, `group`, `take` or `skip` to start building a __Select Query__
  * `insert` to start building an __Insert Query__